-In February 2012, the U.S. Judicial Panel on Multidistrict Litigation agreed to consolidate cases against three companies into MDLs in the Southern District of West Virginia, where one transvaginal mesh MDL already existed.
+In February 2012, the federal courts agreed to consolidate cases against three companies into MDLs in the Southern District of West Virginia, where one transvaginal mesh MDL already existed.

-|American Medical Systems||2,331||21,224|
+|American Medical Systems||80||21,367|

-Before the JPML formed the main mesh MDL in West Virginia, the first transvaginal mesh lawsuits involved a device called ObTape manufactured by Mentor.
+Before the Judicial Panel on Multidistrict Litigation formed the main mesh MDL in West Virginia, the first transvaginal mesh lawsuits involved a device called ObTape manufactured by Mentor.
 In 2008, the judicial panel combined several of these cases into a multidistrict litigation.

 In 2016, the judge overseeing the MDL asked the judicial panel to stop adding cases to the ObTape MDL.
 He said the MDL had received too many lawsuits that did not have enough evidence to stand up in court and cases that had missed the time limit for filing a lawsuit.

 The judicial panel has not closed the ObTape MDL.
 Women seeking compensation for ObTape injuries can also still file claims in state courts.

 Women who received the device — for prolapse or stress urinary incontinence, also called SUI —and filed lawsuits say they suffered from painful injuries.